Sourdough Buttermilk Biscuits

 Is there anything better than a warm biscuit fresh from the oven?
 If there is, I haven’t found it yet.
 With their buttery, flaky layers that melt in your mouth, I can’t think of a single reason not to make these!

+A great homemade sourdough biscuit recipe is a must in every kitchen, and this one delivers every time.
+Tall golden brown biscuits bake up with a rich buttery flavor that keeps everyone coming back for more.
 Sourdough discard biscuits with buttermilk are the ultimate comfort food—simple to make, yet capable of elevating any meal.
 Just a few wholesome ingredients come together to create something truly special.

-And if you’d like to make classic buttermilk biscuits without sourdough starter, be sure to check out my Buttermilk Biscuits recipe!
+And if you’d like to make classic buttermilk biscuits without sourdough starter, be sure to check out my traditional Buttermilk Biscuits recipe!

 Homemade Sourdough Biscuits Tips